-At the Digital Platforms and the Future of Books symposium in January, Dr. Elizabeth Swanstrom was adamant that collecting is one of many ways to read: this guide will help you read Google Books for texts of rephotography and signs of use rather than (strictly) the printed type.
+Collecting is one of many ways to read: this guide will help you read Google Books for its digital artifacts—fingertips, glitches, and page-turning, marginalia, stains, and stamps—rather than strictly reading the printed text.
 Google calls these “unexpected peculiarities.”

-This may seem like an intimidating task, but believe me, it doesn’t take long to find these kinds of adversaria.
-I usually dedicate 15 to 20 minutes to the blog per day, and that includes searching, capturing, and writing about two finds.
-You will find them as soon as you begin to look, no matter what search technique you use.
+It doesn’t take long to find these kinds of adversaria, and you’ll find them as soon as you start to look, no matter what search technique you use.

 Use the Google Books Advanced search.

 Limit your time frame.
 You want to look through free, out-of-copyright books.
-I usually use 1500 to 1930 as end-years (though in light of Golden v.
+1500 to 1930 are good, broad end-years (though in light of Golden v.
 Holder, perhaps 1500 to 1920 would be safer).
-You can manipulate this however you like: you can search among books published at the turn of the century, books published before 1800, or between 1756 and 1758.
+You can manipulate this however you like, because narrowing your time frame will bring different results to the forefront; you can search among books published at the turn of the century, books published before 1800, or between 1756 and 1758.

 You can use Boolean search operators to narrow or target your search.
 If you don’t know these already, Google Books has provided a few of them for you as the fields exact phrase (“purple people eaters”), at least one (Paris OR whales OR candy canes) and without (fishing WITHOUT mathematics).
 Here’s a brief guide.